-Your physician at Southwest Scoliosis Institute will look carefully at your medical history before performing a thorough physical examination, during which they will specifically look for any signs of limited mobility and/or pain in the lumbar spine.
-The physician will also look for any difficulty balancing, as well as any reductions in muscle reflexes, loss of sensation, or muscle weakness that may be the result of the spinal cord being compressed by the disc.
+To fully understand your condition, the doctor will look carefully at your medical history before performing a thorough physical exam.
+During the exam, the doctor will look for any signs of limited mobility and/or pain in the lumbar spine.
+In addition, the doctor will also look for any problems with balancing, as well as any reductions in muscle reflexes, loss of sensation, or muscle weakness that results from the spinal cord being compressed by a disc.

-If the physician suspects you have lumbar spinal stenosis, they will confirm this through a combination of X-ray imaging, computed tomography (CT) scans, or magnetic resonance imaging (MRI).
-X-rays can show whether there is an issue with the bones of the spine, such as bone spurs, loss of bone height, or spondylolisthesis, but CT and MRI scans are usually necessary to determine if there is a problem with the soft tissue of the spinal cord and surrounding nerves.
+If the doctor suspects you have lumbar spinal stenosis, the doctor will confirm this through X-ray imaging, CT scans, or MRI scans.
+Although X-rays can show issues with the bones of the spine, such as bone spurs, loss of bone height, or spondylolisthesis, CT and MRI scans are usually needed to determine problems with the soft tissue of the spinal cord and surrounding nerves.

-Southwest Scoliosis Institute uses an advanced digital low dose radiation X-ray imaging system that can take high-quality images of patients in just seconds.
-This system can also capture X-rays of patients while in a standing or seated position, and it’s conveniently located inside our Dallas location, meaning you and your physician can review the X-rays immediately after they are taken.
+In Addition, our practice uses an advanced digital low-dose X-ray imaging system that takes high-quality images in just seconds.
+Also, this system can also capture X-rays of patients while in a standing or seated position, and it’s located inside our Dallas location, meaning you and your doctor can review the X-rays quickly.

 Treatment for Lumbar Spinal Stenosis

-Not all patients with lumbar spinal stenosis will require surgery, and often their condition can improve with the help of nonsurgical treatments.
-In addition to managing pain and inflammation with non-steroidal anti-inflammatory drugs (NSAIDs), your physician at Southwest Scoliosis Institute may recommend physical therapy and/or exercises specifically designed to strengthen the muscles in the back and stabilize the spine.
-Your physician may also discuss using epidural steroid injections to decrease swelling in and around any affected nerves.
+Fortunately, not all patients with this condition will require surgery, and often their condition can improve with the help of treatments.
+In addition to managing pain with non-steroidal anti-inflammatory drugs (NSAIDs), your doctor at Southwest Scoliosis and Spine Institute may recommend physical therapy and/or exercises designed to strengthen the muscles in the back and stabilize the spine.
+Furthermore, your doctor may also discuss using epidural steroid injections to decrease swelling in and around any affected nerves.

-On your first visit to a back specialist, the initial determination that must be made is the seriousness of the problem.
-Some problems need immediate attention-possibly even surgery.
-The vast majority of back problems do not require surgery.
-Spinal stenosis is a slowly progressive back problem that may respond to conservative care.
+On your first visit to a back specialist, the initial diagnosis will disclose the seriousness of the problem.
+After the exam, your doctor will develop a specific treatment plan and in some cases, it might involve surgery.
+Fortunately, the vast majority of back problems do not require surgery.
+To clarify, our doctors consider Spinal stenosis as a slowly progressive back problem that may respond to excellent care.

-A variety of treatment options exists for spinal stenosis.
-In most cases, simple therapies such as mild pain medications and rest are effective in relieving the immediate pain.
-Physical therapy may be beneficial if symptoms are not relieved with simple measures.
-The overall goal of treatment is to make you as comfortable as soon as possible and to get you back to normal activity in a timely manner.
+With today’s advanced treatments, a variety of options exist for spinal stenosis.
+In most cases, simple therapies such as mild pain medicine and rest relieve the pain.
+If symptoms are not relieved with simple measures, physical therapy also works.
+Moreover, the overall goal of treatment is to make you as comfortable as soon as possible and to get you back to normal activity in a timely manner.

-Mild pain medications can reduce pain when taken properly.
-The medications will not cure or stop the progression of the problem, but they will help with pain control.
+When taken properly, mild pain medication can reduce pain.
+However, the medicines will not cure or stop the progression of the problem, but they will help with pain control.

-If your condition is causing only mild symptoms and does not appear to be getting worse, your doctor may have you work with a physical therapist.
-A well-rounded rehabilitation program assists in calming pain and inflammation, improving your mobility and strength, and helping you do your daily activities with greater ease and ability.
+If your condition causes only mild symptoms and does not appear to get worse, your doctor may have you work with a physical therapist.
+Upon a patient entering a well-rounded rehab program, doctors see that it assists in calming pain.
+Also, it will improve the patient’s mobility and strength to help them conduct daily activities with greater ease and ability.

-Positions, movements, and exercises are prescribed to reduce pain.
-Treatments may also include lumbar traction to gently stretch the low back, easing pressure on the spinal nerves.
-Exercises are used to improve cardiovascular fitness and to tone the low back and abdominal muscles.
-Therapy sessions may be scheduled two to three times each week for up to six weeks.
+To reduce pain, positions, movements, and exercises are prescribed.
+In addition, treatments may also include lumbar traction to gently stretch the low back, easing pressure on the spinal nerves.
+To tone the low back and stomach muscles, exercises are used to improve fitness.
+As a result, the doctor may schedule therapy sessions two to three times each week for up to six weeks.